There is Nothing Outside

 In my lucid madness, I was compelled to look for her outside as if she wanted me to.
 I slept very little, but when I did, I heard her voice.
 It was so quiet and far away, but I heard it.
 I somehow came to the conclusion she was out there, even though I was deathly afraid of what that could mean.
 The first time I looked into the nothingness, there was a creeping chill that slithered its way up my spine into my ever growing anxious mind.
 I felt tears that wouldn’t come.
 Where was she?
 How could she be out there when there was nothing?
 At first, I was careful and would only look when Father was sleeping, but the obsession consumed every moment I had alone.
 I knew I would eventually be caught, but despite my fear of Father’s punishment, I couldn’t stop.

 Then, however many forever-nights later, a gentle knock came rapping at my door.
-I jumped at once, yanking the flesh pink curtains shut.
+I jumped up at once, yanking the flesh pink curtains shut.
 I must not have heard the chime for dinner, the darkness outside had its way of absorbing me so even those hideous sounds couldn’t reach me.
 Father came in and spoke in his usual soft whisper, which now sounded sinister to my overly keen ears.

 “It’s time for supper, darling,” he said with a squint of his ever watchful, perceptive eyes. “‘Is something the matter?”
 Father asked, scanning right through me.